Mohs Micrographic Surgery Overview

 Who Performs Mohs Surgery?

-The Mohs surgical team includes specially trained physicians, nurses, medical assistants, and histology technicians.
+The Mohs surgical team in our Lombard, IL office includes specially trained physicians, nurses, medical assistants, and histology technicians.
 The physician leading the team is fellowship trained and is recognized by the American College of Mohs Surgery.
 The histology technician prepares the tissue slides, which are examined under the microscope by the Mohs surgeon.

 How Do I Prepare for the Day of Surgery?